cosmos/sdk-tutorials/academy/5-cosmjs/first-steps.md

 runAll()
 ```

-To execute, this Typescript file needs to be compiled into Javascript before being interpreted by NodeJs.
+To execute, this TypeScript file needs to be compiled into JavaScript before being interpreted by NodeJs.
 Add this as a run target in `package.json`:

 ```json [https://github.com/b9lab/cosmjs-sandbox/blob/3fe8942/package.json#L7]
 ...